DHS/rat/readme.md

 - Search items
 - Edit items
 - @ mentions
+- Pagination/infinite scroll
+- Tidier date formats
+- Log viewer for admin section
+- Plugin hooks similar to Wordpress
 - Connect accounts to Facebook/Twitter
 - Signup using Facebook/Twitter
-- Option to auto-post new objects to Facebook/Twitter
+- Option to post new objects to Facebook/Twitter
+- Option in Settings to auto-post to Facebook/Twitter
 - Enhance friends functionality (friend requests with emails)
 - Find friends on Facebook/Twitter
 - Incorporate more defaults from [HTML5 Boilerplate](https://github.com/paulirish/html5-boilerplate)